zbianbiaos/RaceHF_Protocol/RaceHF_Bean/README.md

 > Receive notification immediately: 0x01 0x04 0x03 0x12 0x00 0x00
 > Or read: 0x01 0x04 0x03 0x12 0x00 0x00
 > Set the account id value at 4611

+**Satellites Locked Numbers**
+Id = 0xA1, read only
+Byte array type, return all number of positioning satellites / GPS / GLONASS / GALILEO.

+Example:
+> Get the number ofSatellites Locked Numbers:
+> Write: 0xA1 0x00
+> Receive notification immediately: 0xA1 0x04 0x0E 0x09 0x02 0x03
+> Or read: 0xA1 0x04 0x0E 0x09 0x02 0x03 0x6E
+> Indicates that the response is id=0xA1, the content length is 4 bytes, the number of positioning satellites is 14, the number of GPS satellites is 9, the number of GLONASS satellites is 2, and the number of GALILEO satellites is 3.

 ## Feedback